 Whether you are interviewing or being interviewed, odds are you are about to be a video star.
 We’ve rounded up the most practical and clear advice we could find to help with preparation.

 Some of our favorite tips refer to thoughtful consideration of your physical set-up:

-> Camera Angle – a slightly elevated camera that points downward on you gives a more flattering angle that avoids nostrils.
+> Camera Angle – a slightly elevated camera that is level with your face or a slightly downward view.

 > Lighting – maximize natural light and watch for shadows and silhouettes; a ring light gives a natural, ambient glow in spaces with limited options.